songlinl/btp-mission-hybrid-rag/set-up/set-up-hana-cloud.md

     ![](img/37.png)

-4. Specify appropriate name for the instance and set Administrator Password for DBADMIN user and choose **Next Step**.
+4. Specify an appropriate name for the instance, set the Administrator Password for DBADMIN user, and choose **Next Step**.

     ![](img/38.png)